 Student loan consolidation allows you to combine multiple student loans into a single loan.
 You may not have given a thought to consolidating your student loans earlier, and that’s okay.
 Not everyone will want to choose this path.
-However, in some instances consolidation is the right choice and will make things so much easier for you.
+However, in some instances you should consolidate your student loans.
+It may be the right choice and will make things so much easier for you in the long run.

 If any of the following scenarios apply to you, you may want to consider consolidating your student loans.

 Keeping track of multiple loans, each of which has a different payment amount and a different due date, can get overwhelming very quickly.
 Even if you are extraordinarily well organized, chances of you missing a payment are high.
 If it happens just once that’s okay, but missing more than one payment can cost you.
 And if you fail to make the payment within 270 days, you loan goes into default.
 This can have several serious repercussions, from having to pay a hefty fine to a black mark on your credit history.
 It’s no secret that a tarnished credit history can make it more difficult for you to get approved for any loan later on in your life.

 If you find yourself constantly juggling to keep track of your monthly payments, consolidate your loans.
 That may be the best solution for you.
 That way, you have to keep track of only one repayment a month.
 You don’t have to worry about paying a higher interest rate either.
 For consolidated loans, you pay the average weighted interest of all the loans that you’ve consolidated.

 You Find the Unpredictability of Your Variable Rate Loans Unsettling